gemoran/msds-534-2023/README.md

 (Let us know if you have other favorite Python IDEs we should add here!)

+### Learning Python

+A good introduction to Python for data science is:
+- Section 2.3 (Lab: Introduction to Python), _Introduction to Statistical Learning_, James, G., Witten, D., Hastie, T., and Tibshirani, R.

 ## Lecture Notebooks

 Here we will post Jupyter Notebooks from the lectures.